This post may contain affiliate links. Please read our disclosure policy.

 For more recipes with red potatoes, check out:

 - Twice Baked Potato Casserole

 Roasted Red Potatoes Recipe

-Put all the ingredients in a gallon sized ziplock bag and shake until all the potatoes are covered with the seasonings.
+- Put all the ingredients in a gallon-sized Ziploc bag and shake until all the potatoes are covered with the seasonings.
 (Alternatively, you can toss all the ingredients on the baking sheet you're using.)

 - Spread out in a single layer on a rimmed baking sheet and roast for about 30 minutes, stirring once halfway through cooking.
 Potatoes are done when they are a crisp golden brown on the outside and tender on the inside.